 - Total: about ₹125 cr.

-An investor would acknowledge that even if the annual report of the listed company IST Ltd does not contain detailed financial position of its important buy unlisted subsidiary, GIL, still investors may get a lot of insights into its financial position by comparing standalone vs consolidated financials.
+An investor would acknowledge that even if the annual report of the listed company IST Ltd does not contain the detailed financial position of its important buy unlisted subsidiary, GIL, still investors may get a lot of insights into its financial position by comparing standalone vs consolidated financials.

 An investor may read our detailed analysis of IST Ltd in the following article: Analysis: IST Ltd